 Dental Assistants typically work in dental offices either in administrative roles or treating patients under a dentist’s supervision.
 Their patient care responsibilities include greeting patients, managing the movement of patients to and from treatment areas, preparing treatment areas and instruments, presenting (during treatment) instruments and materials to the dentist, and suctioning fluids during treatment.
 Dental assistants might also apply fluoride and sealants and polish teeth, depending on their licensing/certification.
 The dental assistant plays a key role in putting patients and their loved ones at ease.
 In administrative roles, dental assistants answer phones, maintain patient records, discharge patients and bill patients and their insurers.
 Dental assistants are often called upon to teach patients good dental hygiene.
+Duties vary by state and by the dentists’ offices where they work.

 The ideal individual for a dental assistant’s job is detail oriented, high energy and anticipates the needs of others, in this case the dentist and their patients.
 Team play and an ability to remain calm and communicate in stressful situations is also critical.
 Working chair-side with the dentist requires manual dexterity.